This post may contain affiliate links. Please see my disclosure policy for more details.

 I applied for the visa in Thailand.
 It was easy and didn’t take long.

-To find out if you’re eligible for a working holiday visa in Australia, take a look through the criteria in this blog post:
+To find out if you can get a working holiday visa in Australia, take a look through the eligibility criteria.

 Travelling Australia on a Working Holiday Visa – Road Trips, Camping and Recommendations